Basimba clan names: Totem

-For example, the Omugurusi of the Basimba Dog totem Clan is Mauwe.
-On the day of his birth a dog also had puppies.
+According to Hans Cory, the Omugurusi of the Basimba Dog totem Clan is Mauwe.
+On the day of his birth, a dog also had puppies.
 The dog often cleaned the child by licking it.
-Mauwe later, out of gratitude, ordered his Basimba descendants to consider the dog as their friend and the dog became the secondary totem of the clan.
+Later, out of gratitude, Mauwe ordered his Basimba descendants to consider the dog their friend, and the dog became the clan's secondary totem.

 The Basimba (Big Lion) people's clan system is central to their culture.
 A clan represents a group of people who can trace their lineage to a common ancestor, in some distant past.
 In the customs of the Basimba, lineage is passed down along patrilineal lines.
-The clan essentially forms a large extended family and all members of a given clan regard each other as brothers and sisters regardless of how far removed from one another in terms of actual blood ties.
+The clan essentially forms a large extended family, and all members of a given clan regard each other as brothers and sisters, regardless of how far removed from one another in terms of actual blood ties.

 The Basimba (Big Lion) people take great care to trace their ancestry through this clan structure.
-A formal introduction of a Musimba includes his own names, the names of his father and paternal grandfather, as well as a description of the family's lineage within the Basimba sub-division Clan group that he or she belongs to.
+A formal introduction of a Musimba includes his or her own name, the names of his or her father and paternal grandfather, as well as a description of the family's lineage within the Basimba sub-division Clan group that he or she belongs to.

-The clan has a social structure with the clan leader at the top (great lineal ancestor), followed by successive subdivisions of the lineal ancestors and finally at the bottom the individual family unit (house).
-Every Musimba is required to know where he falls within each of these subdivisions and anyone who could not relate his ancestry fully is suspected of not being a true Musimba.
+The clan has a social structure with the clan leader at the top (great lineal ancestor), followed by successive subdivisions of the lineal ancestors, and finally at the bottom, the individual family unit (house).
+Every Musimba is required to know where he falls within each of these subdivisions, and anyone who cannot relate his ancestry fully is suspected of not being a true Musimba.